The grade of Incomplete indicates non-completion of assignment(s) or failure to take the examination for a course.

 - The professor will indicate on this form the amount of time allowed for completion of this work, up to a maximum of 12 months or by the time the student has graduated (whichever comes first).

-- If the missing course requirements are completed within this time period, the professor must submit a new Course Adjustment Form indicating the changed grade to the dean's office within 10 working days.
+- If the missing course requirements are completed within this time period, the professor must enter the grade change in PirateNet within 10 working days.

 Effective with Fall 2007 courses, if a grade of “I” is not resolved with the time allotted, this grade will be changed automatically and permanently to “FI”, a failing grade.
 In extenuating circumstances a written request for a limited time extension to complete course requirements may be submitted in advance of the one-year deadline by the student to the professor and dean of the school/college in which the course was offered, with a copy to the Office of the Registrar for approval.